Analyzing Population-Level Trials as N-of-1 Trials: an Application to Gait: Details on research methods

 \subsection{Fatigue protocol and cognitive task}

-During the fatigue protocol, the participants wore a weighted vest matched to 30 \% of their body weight, repeatedly stood up from a chair at a self-selected, rapid pace until failure.
-Fatigue was assessed using the Borg Rating of Perceived Exertion (referred to as the Borg scale in following text)~\cite{borg2006comparison}, as well as blood lactate concentration measured using blood sampled from the earlobe~\cite{finsterer2012biomarkers}.
+During the fatigue protocol, the participants wore a weighted vest matched to 30 \% of their body weight, and repeatedly stood up from a chair at a self-selected, rapid pace until failure.
+Fatigue was assessed using the Borg Rating of Perceived Exertion (referred to as the Borg scale in the following text)~\cite{borg2006comparison}, as well as blood lactate concentration measured using blood sampled from the earlobe~\cite{finsterer2012biomarkers}.
+The threshold for fatigue was Borg scale of 15, and all of the participants reported higher than this threshold.
+We did not set a threshold value for blood lactate under the fatigue condition, because the underlying physiological factors for different people may lead to very different measurements.
+However, we confirmed that all the participants had a blood lactate concentration baseline (before the exercise) below 2 mmol/L, which is in agreement with previously reported levels at rest~\cite{miller2002lactate}.
+In addition, the t-test indicated a statistically significant increase in blood lactate concentration among all participants following the fatigue protocol.
+The p-values were less than $10^{-5}$ for both single- and dual-task conditions.

 The cognitive task required participants to serially subtract the number seven from a 4-digit number between 3000 and 9000 provided by the experimenter, which was randomly generated anew for each participant.
 Participants were asked to verbalize the numbers (e.g., 3745, 3738, 3731, [...]), so that the answers could be documented with the audio recorder and analyzed later.
-In order to minimize learning effects, participants practiced the dual-task 6-minute walking session one time before the actual recording trial with the exact same setup.
+In order to minimize the learning effect, where participants become increasingly familiar with the number counting task during walking and subsequently alter their gait pattern within the session, we instructed them to first engage in a~6-minute practice dual-task walk.
+This allowed for the learning effect to primarily occur during the practice phase, resulting in more consistent gait patterns during the actual recording.

-The study was approved by the ethics committee of the University of Potsdam (63/2020), and all experiments were conducted according to the latest revision of the declaration of Helsinki.
+The study was approved by the ethics committee of the University of Potsdam (63/2020), and all experiments were conducted according to the latest revision of the Declaration of Helsinki.
 All participants provided written consent prior to data collection.